 For larger businesses, a leaflet or brochure may be more useful.
 But I would suggest only producing one if it’s really needed.
 The cost of designing and printing can be expensive.

 If your business attends conferences then a simple pull-up stand would certainly add impact.
 Standing behind a table with a few leaflets won’t quite have the same impact.
 So always think about how you can amplify your brand in the most effective way.

 You could try free giveaways in the form of tailored print items.
-If you run a clothes brand, produce an oversize branded clothes label with a discount offer printed onto back.
-Or if you have a cake shop give your customers a doily shaped loyalty card.
+If you run a clothes brand, produce an oversized branded clothes label with a discount offer printed onto the back.
+Or if you have a cake shop give your customers a doily-shaped loyalty card.
 Simple inexpensive ideas can go a long way to create customer loyalty.